alhajee/ckan/doc/maintaining/configuration.rst

 ``config_declarations``
 :py:attr:`~ckan.plugins.toolkit.ckan.plugins.toolkit.blanket`.
 It allows you to write less code and define your config options using JSON, YAML, or TOML (if the ``toml`` package is installed inside your virtual environment).
-That is how CKAN declares config options for all its built-in plugins, like ``datastore`` or ``datatables_view``.
+That is how FMLD declares config options for all its built-in plugins, like ``datastore`` or ``datatables_view``.